bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 * `direct-io` tells RethinkDB to use direct I/O (explained earlier).
 * `join=hostname:29015` lines: A cluster node needs to find out the hostnames of all the other nodes somehow.
 You _could_ designate one node to be the one that every other node asks, and put that node's hostname in the config file, but that wouldn't be very decentralized.
 Instead, we include _every_ node in the list of nodes-to-ask.

 If you're curious about the RethinkDB config file, there's [a RethinkDB documentation page about it](https://www.rethinkdb.com/docs/config-file/).
+The [explanations of the RethinkDB command-line options](https://rethinkdb.com/docs/cli-options/) are another useful reference.

 TODO: Explain how to configure the RethinkDB cluster to be more secure.

-## Run RethinkDB Server

-You can run RethinkDB by opening a Terminal and entering `rethinkdb`.
-You could do that now or wait until just before you start BigchainDB.

 ## Install Python 3.4+